FAQs – Cortico on Campus

 How do I apply?

-Applications are open until February 14, 2025.
+Applications are open until June 30, 2025.
 Interested students can apply online.
-Selected applicants will complete a 30-minute interview as part of the process.
+Selected applicants will complete a 30-minute interview and provide one faculty reference as part of the process.
 You can see the application here and please feel free to email campus@cortico.ai with any questions about the application.

 How much of a time commitment is this program?

 Participants are expected to commit 5–7 hours per month for project work and learning opportunities.
-Each month throughout the semester, we will host one 90 minute live workshop as well as small group sessions similar to office hours for additional support.
-The remaining hours will be recommended time for teams to work on organizing, hosting, and analyzing conversations.
+Each month throughout the semester, we will host at least one 90 minute live workshop as well as small groups sessions similar to office hours for additional support.
+The remaining hours will be recommended time for participants to work on organizing, hosting, and analyzing conversations.

 What questions are in the application?

-• Are you and your team prepared to dedicate 5-7 hours per month to project work and cohort activities?
+• Are you prepared to dedicate 5–7 hours per month to the Cortico on Campus program?

-• Is your team affiliated with any campus clubs or organizations?
+• Are you affiliated with any campus clubs or organizations?

 • What makes a good conversation?
 What role does a good conversation play in addressing campus challenges or fostering a stronger sense of community?